Éléonore Desmier d'Olbreuse

-Éléonore Desmier d'Olbreuse (3, 7 or 9 January 1639 – 5 February 1722), was a French noblewoman, who became firstly the mistress and later wife of George William of Brunswick, Duke of Lauenburg and Prince of Celle.
+Éléonore Desmier d'Olbreuse (3, 7 or 9 January 1639 – 5 February 1722), was a French noblewoman, who became first the mistress and later wife of George William of Brunswick, Duke of Lauenburg and Prince of Celle.
 She was the mother of Sophia Dorothea of Celle, who was the wife of George I of Great Britain.
-Thus she is the maternal grandmother of George II.
+Thus she was the maternal grandmother of George II.

 Life

-Éléonore Desmier d'Olbreuse was probably born at the Castle of Olbreuse in what is now Deux-Sèvres near Niort, France, into a Huguenot family of lower nobility.
+Éléonore Desmier d'Olbreuse was probably born at the Castle of Olbreuse in what is now Deux-Sèvres near Niort, Poitou, France, into a Huguenot family of lower nobility.
 Her parents were Alexandre Desmier, seigneur d'Olbreuse, and Jacquette Poussard du Bas-Vandré.

 In 1661 she went to the royal court in Paris as a lady-in-waiting in the service of Marie de La Tour d'Auvergne, Duchess of Thouars, whose son Henri Charles de La Trémoille had married Emilie, daughter of William V, Landgrave of Hesse-Kassel in 1648.
 In winter 1664 Emilie visited her relatives in Kassel, where she was accompanied by Éléonore, whose remarkable beauty attracted many suitors.
-Was in the court of Kassel where Éléonore met George William of Brunswick, Prince of Calenberg, who immediately fell in love with her, and they began a love affair.
+It was in the court of Kassel that Éléonore met George William of Brunswick, Prince of Calenberg, who immediately fell in love with her, and they began a love affair.

 At first, Éléonore could only aspire to being a mere mistress, but George William was determined to marry her, despite the previous arrangement made by him and his other brothers that none of them could marry (except Ernest Augustus) in order to avoid further divisions on their domains.
-Finally, in 1665 George William abdicated to all his rights over the Principality of Calenberg (gave to his brother John Frederick) and to his recently inherited Principality of Lüneburg (gave to his brother Ernest Augustus) and entered into a secret morganatic marriage with Éléonore, who received the title of "Lady of Harburg" (Frau von Harburg); however, George William managed to keep the Principality of Celle as his personal domain during his lifetime; in addition a ducal order dated 15 November 1665 guaranteed a dower for Éléonore in case George William died.
+Finally, in 1665 George William abdicated all his rights over the Principality of Calenberg (giving it to his brother John Frederick) and to his recently inherited Principality of Lüneburg (giving it to his brother Ernest Augustus) and entered into a secret morganatic marriage with Éléonore, who received the title of "Lady of Harburg" (Frau von Harburg); however, George William managed to keep the Principality of Celle as his personal domain during his lifetime; in addition a ducal order dated 15 November 1665 guaranteed a dower for Éléonore in case George William died.
 One year later, on 15 September 1666, Éléonore gave birth a daughter, Sophia Dorothea.

 Éléonore and George William enjoyed an almost bourgeois and very happy marriage.
 Since she had no official status in the first years of her marriage, she was able to personally raise her daughter, who was very similar to her, more than other upper-class women of her time.
 Being raised in the Huguenot faith, Éléonore founded a reformed church (Reformierte Kirche) in Celle and maintained it with her own resources.
 She also managed to arrange good marriages to her sisters: the older, Angélique (died 5 October 1688) married Count Henry V Reuss of Untergreiz (1645-1698) in 1678, while the younger, Marie, became the wife of Olivier de Beaulieu-Marconnay (1660-1751), also from a Huguenot noble family, who held high-ranking court office in Hanover.